thaistrok/Clinic_Appointment_Front/README.md

 A full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) for a clinic appointment management system.
 It enables patients and staff to securely register, authenticate, and manage medical appointments.
 The app features a responsive, user-friendly interface with intuitive navigation and real-time updates to enhance accessibility and efficiency.
 Users can book, view, reschedule, or cancel appointments, receive email notifications, manage patient profiles, and handle prescriptions and medications.
 JWT-based authentication ensures secure access to role-based features, while MongoDB handles all CRUD operations for users, appointments, and medical records—delivering scalable, reliable performance across devices.

+## User Story

+As a patient, I want to be able to book appointments with doctors online so that I can easily schedule medical consultations without having to call the clinic during business hours.

+As a doctor, I want to view and manage my appointments so that I can efficiently organize my schedule and provide better care to my patients.

+As an administrator, I want to oversee all appointments and user accounts so that I can ensure the system runs smoothly and securely.

 ## Technology Stack

 - **Framework**: [React 19](https://reactjs.org/)